openvinotoolkit/model_server/demos/python_demos/llm_text_generation/README.md

 What is the theory of relativity?

 Completion:
-The theory of relativity is a theoretical framework developed by Albert Einstein in the late 19th century that describes how things are affected by the speed of light.
-Here is a basic summary: Relativity theory explains the way objects behave when moved rapidly through space and time.
-It proposes that for two distinct points on an event horizon, a light ray with no impact of gravity will travel twice its normal length and arrive at an earlier location than it actually goes.
-According to this hypothesis, all events, regardless of their temporal or spatial coordinates, move together in accordance with the laws of physics.
-This was later further supported by experiments conducted by physicists Edwin McMillan and Robert Hutchins in 1962.
-The theory of special theory of relativity was subsequently formulated by Einstein, confirming these observations and expanding upon them, and gave rise to modern physics.
+The theory of relativity is one of the most fundamental theories in physics that describes how different objects perceive space and time.
+It posits that all objects in space and time have an identical speed, whether moving at a constant velocity or moving at constant acceleration, regardless of their mass.
+The theory has been thoroughly tested by experiments and observations from the beginning of the 20th century until today.
+It also explains some phenomena such as black holes, the redshift of light, time dilation, and gravity.
+Overall, it serves as a cornerstone for modern physics research.

-Number of tokens  330
+Number of tokens  115
+Generated tokens per second  38.33
+Time per generated token  26.09 ms
-Total time 13143 ms
+Total time 3024 ms
 ```

 Request multiple prompts at once (batching multiple generations usually increases overall throughput):